-Community Service hours that are completed in conjunction with other University of Arkansas affiliated groups and/or course requirements may not be counted towards community service requirements.
-In addition, hours in conjunction with assisting a family member or friend’s business may not be counted.
-The student is permitted to complete a portion of the hours through academic initiatives such as attending programs with the professional Development Institute, Enhanced Learning Center, tutoring sessions, etc., but these hours must be verified by a University Faculty or Staff member.
+Community Service hours that you are required to complete as a member of a Registered Student Organization WILL NOT count for sanctioned community service hours.
+The student is permitted to complete a portion of the hours through academic initiatives such as attending programs with the Professional Development Institute, Enhanced Learning Center, tutoring sessions, etc., but these hours must be verified by a University Faculty or Staff member.

 Parental Notification (under 21) A letter will be sent to the student’s permanent address, detailing that they were found responsible for an alcohol or drug related violation and what the assigned sanctions are.
 This letter does not detail the incident; this letter does not give the parent access to the full case, but makes them aware of the responsibility and the sanctions.

 Revocation of Parking: The student’s parking privileges have been revoked for one year from the date of this decision.
 The student is not permitted to park any motor vehicle belonging to him/her in any space on campus during this time.
 This includes being prohibited from parking in pay lots/metered spaces and utilizing scooters or other family members’ vehicles.
 The student’s parking pass must be returned to POMB 110 no later than 5 business days from the date of this letter.